Le Burg Mine, France

 Le Burg Mine , Alban - Le Fraysse area, Tarn, Occitanie, France

 The Le Burg Mine, near Tarn, in France’s Mid-Pyrenees has been a one of the most important localities for specimen-quality fluorite in all of Europe over the last 75 years or so.
 Most specimens are blue in color and are typically associated with quartz and chalcopyrite; however, specimens of yellow, green, yellow/orange, yellow/blue, etc. do occur.
 The mine was operated hundreds of years ago for copper, lost to time, then rediscovered in 1945 and actively mined for fluorite from 1954 until it finally closed in 2006 (Kosnar, 2013).
-This wonderful cluster of dark blue cubes that formed over a bit of matrix.
-Upon close inspection, you can see observe several phantom generations within the crystals.
+A beautiful, etched blue fluorite from Le Burg that measures 6.4cm across.
 As with most blue fluorite, the color intensifies in daylight.
+The crystal is very gemmy and when oriented right, dark blue phantoms can be seen within its interior.
+The crystal is rather large for the locality, being a single; and, not etched so much that you can no longer see the shape of the original crystal.
+I’d say the etching is appealing in this case.